 Mattress Buying Guide

-In this mattress buying guide, we will outline what we consider to be the key criteria for selecting the best mattress which we use in our mattress reviews.
+In this guide, we will outline what we consider to be the key criteria for selecting the best model which we use in our mattress reviews.

 Key Considerations When Buying a Mattress

 One key criteria to evaluate when purchasing a mattress is the construction and materials used.
 These days, mattresses are made up of the traditional innerspring coils, memory foam, memory foam and latex combinations, all latex, and more exotic hybrids utilizing memory foam, latex, and innerspring coils.

 The type of materials used in the construction usually has a direct impact on the price as well.

 Multiple layers of foam, latex, and cooling gels are often combined together to provide varying levels of firmness, support, breathability, and total depth.

 Memory foam models are known for their great support, pressure relief, and body contouring.
 Historically, memory foam has had a bad reputation for “sleeping hot”.